 Warner Pacific University abides by the Family Educational Rights and Privacy Act of 1974, Sec.
 438, PUB.
-L90-247, as amended, which sets forth requirements for the protection of students' rights to privacy in their educational records and gives them the right to inspect such records to seek correction of errors.
+L90-247, as amended, which sets forth requirements for the protection of students' rights and privacy in their educational records.
 This statement serves as notice to all students of their rights under the law.

-STUDENT RECORDS POLICY
+STUDENT RECORDS POLICIES

 Warner Pacific University adheres to a policy of protecting students' rights to restrict release of personal information within their university records.
 All student academic files, supporting documents, and other records shall be maintained by Warner Pacific University staff employed for that purpose.
-The Registrar maintains transcripts of educational records, containing information only about academic status, in the Records Office.
-Every student is guaranteed access to their own records.
-The Registrar or a designee will advise a student of procedures for handling a request for correcting errors in the records.
-Disclosure of a student's records to faculty and administrative officers shall be for internal educational purposes, routine administrative and statistical purposes or legitimate inquiries made by instructors to guide the student in a specific academic area.